 The NCAA is once again offering all 67 games through the NCAA March Madness Live app.
 In addition to the game streams, the app offers live scores and stats, an interactive bracket, classic March Madness videos, game notifications, and curated social content.

 As attractive as this option sounds for cord-cutters, the claim that you can watch the entire tournament with NCAA March Madness Live is a little misleading.
-Only the CBS broadcasts are available without a cable subscription, and then only on your computer and iOS or Android mobile device.
-To view CBS’s games on your TV, or any of the Turner network broadcasts on any device, you need a cable subscription login.
-Still, it might be worth downloading if you don’t want to miss any of the CBS matchups while you’re away from a TV.
+Only the CBS broadcasts are available without a cable subscription; to view CBS’s games on your TV, or any of the Turner network broadcasts on any device, you need a cable subscription login.
+Still, it’s worth downloading if you don’t want to miss any of the CBS matchups while you’re away from a TV.

 Time for tip off